Venezuela says US marines raided a fishermen's boat in the Caribbean as tensions rise

 Venezuela says US marines raided a fishermen’s boat in the Caribbean as tensions rise

-Venezuela's foreign minister says a U.S. warship illegally boarded a Venezuelan fishing boat in Venezuelan waters
+Foreign minister says US warship illegally boarded fishing boat in Venezuelan waters

 Personnel from a U.S. warship boarded a Venezuelan tuna boat with nine fishermen while it was sailing in Venezuelan waters, Venezuela’s foreign minister said on Saturday, underlining strained relations with the United States.